► BYD’s EV hatch priced from £26k with base Active

 What are the specs?

-Boost, priced from £27,195, keeps the 44.9kWh battery pack but introduces a more powerful 174bhp electric motor, good for a 7.5sec sprint to 62mph.
+Boost kicks things up a notch.
+Priced from £27,195, it keeps the 44.9kWh battery pack but introduces a more powerful 174bhp electric motor, good for a 7.5sec sprint to 62mph.
+This is a city car, after all.

 Comfort, priced from £30,195, introduces the Dolphin’s larger 60.4kWh battery pack, as well as a 201bhp e-motor, dropping the 0-62mph time to seven seconds.
 Additional equipment here includes an upgraded audio system, rear USB-C port, heated front seats and auto-folding mirrors.